Skip to content

 Button Representation

-(In the picture above, this refer to the pink part of the definition.)
+(In the Anatomy of a Button above, this refer to the pink part of the definition.)

 The representation of a Button determine what and how the button will display on the deck device.
 This depends on the capabilities of the button on the deck: LED, image, coloured led button, sound…